skordal/cupcake/README.md

 Cupcake is a GUI toolkit for Ada.
 It is designed to be uncomplicated and easy to use.

-What is its current development status?
+What is its current status?
 ---------------------------------------

 Cupcake's current capabilities are:
 * Can show windows, but does not draw anything in them.
 * Can close windows, which is pretty nice.
+* It is only documented in the source code for now.
 * Cannot really do anything else.

+These capabilities are demonstrated nicely by the demo programme.

 How do I build and install it?
 ------------------------------